Dunedan/mbp-2016-linux/README.md

 Graphical output using the Intel GPU is working out of the box on the MacBookPro 13,1 and 13,2, without dedicated AMD GPU.
-For the MacBookPro 13,3 with dedicated AMD GPU, only the AMD is enabled when booting a OS which isn't macOS, so you have to follow the instructions in the following link to enable the integrated Intel GPU, if you want to use it: https://github.com/Dunedan/mbp-2016-linux/issues/6#issuecomment-286168538
+For the MacBookPro 13,3 with dedicated AMD GPU, only the AMD GPU is enabled when booting a OS which isn't macOS, so you have to follow the instructions in the following link to enable the integrated Intel GPU, if you want to use it: https://github.com/Dunedan/mbp-2016-linux/issues/6#issuecomment-286168538

 Connecting external displays via USB-C-to-DisplayPort cables works fine,